GrahamboJangles/TradeBotPy/readme.md

 - Is lite enough to run on a Raspberry Pi Zero.

+- Backtesting and live trading in the same script, just change the backtesting variable.

 - Just add your own strategy and have it return an advice column.

 - Enter your own email credentials for error reporting.